Oil and Gas Development and Marine Mammals

 Monitoring for the presence of marine mammals in areas around and potentially affected by oil and gas activities serves two main functions.
 First, monitoring is necessary to implement mitigation measures, such as a shut-down of the sound source.
 Second, monitoring should document the effects of an activity, including the number of marine mammals taken and the type of taking.
 Such information is useful for evaluating the effectiveness of mitigation measures and refining or developing such measures for future activities.

 Marine mammal sightings must be documented and reported to the agency that issued the incidental take authorization, both during an activity and at its completion.
-Immediate reporting of a dead or seriously injured marine mammal is also required, with immediate suspension of operations if the death or injury might have been caused by that activity.
+Immediate reporting of a dead or seriously injured marine mammal is also required, with immediate suspension of operations generally required if the death or injury might have been caused by that activity.

 Learn more about the history of oil and gas development in the U.S. OCS.